SoilQualityLab/SoilQualityLab.github.io/Discussions.md

 ---
 layout: page
-title: Listify
+title: Discussions
-permalink: /Listify/
+permalink: /Discussions/
 ---

-# Listification is about HYBRID intelligence
+# We DISCUSS papers, papers with code, books and lists of published work

+Listification is our process for developing HYBRID intelligence.
 Listifying is fundamentally recursive.
 We develop executable lists ... lists with annotations which are presented [stylistically](https://awesomeopensource.com/projects/css/knowledge-graph) in a human readable [knowledge graph analtyic](https://learning.oreilly.com/topics/graph-analytics/) format ... thoses lists have immediate informative value, but the lists with notations also could be used an API input for generating the next list.

 Adding intelligence through curation by collecting, annotating and/or indexing human-readable lists  of machine intelligence tools ... but the user-interface is about the general nature of human intelligence and cognition ... sure, we want to lists to computer-executable, but we also want to lists to be human-readable and human-annotatable.